peering-manager/peering-manager/docs/models/net/connection.md

     interface.
   * `Internet Exchange Point`: the IXP object this connection connects to.
   * `Router`: the router this connection is setup on.
+  * `Interface`: the interface this connection is attached to.
   * `Description`: free text to add details.
   * `Comments`: free text to add even more details if required.